Heat Pump Water Heaters

 Key Considerations:

 - Electric Outlets: Most systems require a 240 volt outlet.
 If you don’t already have one, you can get one installed or consider opting for a newer model that only requires a 120 volt outlet.
-These models are often slower and less efficient.
+These models are often slower and less efficient than systems using a 240 volt outlet.

 Cost Breakdown: